 As is required by Massachusetts's law, insurance information must be supplied for all student vehicles not registered in the state of Massachusetts.
 Additional forms that are required as a part of registration will be included in student registration packets when students arrive on campus.
-These forms are also available online.
+These forms are also available online at Non Resident Student Driver Form.